rep2recall/r2r-cli/README.md

 ## Simple, and file-based

 You can see example input in `/data/*.yaml`.
 You can see that it is [Eta](https://eta.js.org/) / browser-side JavaScript based.
 This is further enhanced by plugins in `/packages/app/plugins/*.js`.
-Golang-based plugins are also possible.

 Otherwise, quizzing (and mnemonic) data are generated and stored in `data.db`; with is a SQLite file.
 The schema can be seen in `/packages/app/db/*.go`.